Animation & Transition Suppression

 Conclusion

 Animation and transition suppression is a foundational requirement for reliable automated map visual regression.
-By implementing a three-layer architecture—CSS injection, JavaScript runtime patching, and test harness orchestration—GIS engineering teams can eliminate temporal variance without compromising production UX.
+The three-layer architecture—CSS injection, JavaScript runtime patching, and test harness orchestration—eliminates temporal variance without compromising production UX.
 Cross-browser compositing differences, WebGL render loops, and dynamic overlay behaviors must be systematically neutralized through deterministic viewport locking, event gating, and coordinated UI stability protocols.
-When integrated into modern CI/CD pipelines with strict performance guardrails, suppression transforms flaky map tests into reliable spatial validation gates, enabling rapid iteration while preserving geospatial rendering fidelity.
+When integrated into modern CI/CD pipelines with strict performance guardrails, suppression transforms flaky map tests into reliable spatial validation gates.